ch-stark/blog1506/acm/README2.md

 ## Testing

-Once our policies have been enabled from the RHACM console the PostgreSQL statefulset and PgPool deployment will be patched with settings contained in the ConfigMap that are pulled from the hub.
-In our setup we have limited the number of pod replicas to one for PgPool for simplification.
-In a production setup the number of PgPool pod replicas should match the scaling needs of the application and uptime SLA.
+Once our policies have been enabled from the RHACM console, the PostgreSQL statefulset and PgPool deployment will be patched with settings contained in the ConfigMap that are pulled from the hub by the policy controller.
+In our setup we have limited the number of PgPool replicas to one for simplification.
+In a production setup the number of PgPool replicas should match the scaling needs of the application and uptime SLA.

-At this stage the deployed resources for one of the clusters looks as per the following output.
+At this stage the resources deployed to one of the clusters looks as per the following output.

 	$ oc --context red-1 get all,pvc,endpointslices
 	NAME                                            READY   STATUS    RESTARTS   AGE